 Based on the above, net exposures as at December 31, 2017, with other variables unchanged, a 10% (December 31, 2016 - 10%) strengthening (weakening) of the US dollar against the Canadian dollar would impact net loss with other variables unchanged by \$33,000.
 A 10% strengthening (weakening) of the Canadian dollar against the Bolivian boliviano would impact net loss with other variables unchanged by \$750,000.
-A 10% strengthening (weakening) of the Canadian dollar against the Mongolian tugrik would impact net loss with other variables unchanged by \$78,000.
+A 10 % strengthening (weakening) of the Canadian dollar against the Mongolian tugrik would impact net loss with other variables unchanged by \$78,000.
 The Company currently does not use any foreign exchange contracts to hedge this currency risk.

-Management's Discussion and Analysis of Financial Condition and Results of Operations For the year ended December 31, 2017 a) Commodity price risk is defined as the potential adverse impact on earnings and economic value due to commodity price movements and volatilities.
+a) Commodity price risk is defined as the potential adverse impact on earnings and economic value due to commodity price movements and volatilities.
 Commodity prices fluctuate on a daily basis and are affected by numerous factors beyond the Company's control.
 The supply and demand for these commodities, the level of interest rates, the rate of inflation, investment decisions by large holders of commodities including governmental reserves and stability of exchange rates can all cause significant fluctuations in prices.
 Such external economic factors are in turn influenced by changes in international investment patterns and monetary systems and political developments.